Code-Institute-Submissions/farescalculator/README.md

 ## Future Features

-- To include a Login Form with Password Reset.
+- To include all routes run by Local Link Cork.
-- To setup a CMS like structure for Trails complete with Search and Filter options where subscribers could upload to.
+- To allow the user to free type place names in Search and present a matching Search results page.
-- To create a popup subscribe instead of a subscribe page.
+- To migrate all Excel data to a database.
-- Moderated forum for dog loving hikers to interact and exchange experiences.
+- To enhance the VBA json generating code to pick up data from this data and convert the data to meaningful json.
+- To link into Irish Rail and Bus Eireann journey planners.
+- To incorporate a QR Code creator to link directly to route urls.

 ----

 ## Performance Improvements

-- To include ms flex for IE10 and ensure compatibility with older browsers.
-- To streamline HTML structure.
-- To improve css to be more efficient.
-- I would consider learning and using Flex grid for complete site layout.
-- To improve use of flexbox.
 - To get all lighthouse results close to 100%.
-- With regard to gallery images to really get them compressed down to around or less than 50 kb.

 ----